youreachedrahat/PPBL-2023-Token-Registry/readme.md

     -  Finally, execute the command `code .` for open your *development environment* and start to make changes.

     >#### The Development Environment is a workspace for developers to make changes to the files that compound a project.
 If you don't have yet an IDE installed in your machine, the usual election is Visual Studio Code.
 So go to the [VS Code official site](https://code.visualstudio.com/) and install it like any other software.
 Once you have VS Code open, go to the *extensions* tab (at the left of the screen), search and install the *Remote Development* extension.

-    - From the numeral **3.
-Make changes**, numeral **3.1 Directly from GitLab**, follow the steps from *a* to *h*.

-    - Commit and Push the changes from your **working branch** to the **main branch** of your fork:

-        - Go to the *Source Code* icon at the left side (after you save your work, a number inside a "bubble" emerge from that icon).

-        - If you Hover your mouse on the section *Changes*, a "+" sign will appear (among a few other symbols).
-Click on the "+" sign.

-        You will notice that the changes will disappear from that section and reappear in the *Staged Changes* section.

-        -  Time to *Commit* your changes: In the field "Message" (above the *Commit* button), write a message.
-For example, `I created a new .json file`.
-Next, click on the *Commit* button.

-        - Click on the *Sync Changes* button.

-        - After that action, a small window will pop-up, requesting your GitLab username.

-        - Next, the same window will request a password.
-That password corresponds to your *Personal Access Token* that you can configure in the *Profile Settings* of your GitLab account, in the section "Access Tokens".

-        >Note: In the "Access Tokens" section you will generate your new *personal access token*.
-That token will start with the prefix *glpat*.
-Once generated, you should copy it immediately and save it securely.

-    - Parcial result: if you go to your fork at GitLab and select your *working branch*, you'll see all the modifications you made.
-But, if you switch to your *main* branch, you will see that there are no modifications in that branch.
-So that, it's time to merge the modifications to the *main branch* of **your fork** (not yet to the Gimbalabs repo).

-    - Go back to your VS Code, go to the menu *Terminal* and open a *New Terminal*.

-    - In the new terminal, execute:
-        ```bash
-        git checkout main
-        ```
-    - Merge your *working branch* into your *main branch*:
-        ```bash
-        git merge working-branch
-        ```
-    - Push the changes:
-        ```bash
-        git push
-        ```

 3. Make changes.